deekshaarya4/Info_Types_in_OSS_Issue_Discussions/README.md

 2. **_nltk_data_**: This contains the wordnet corpus required by the code to lemmatize words

 ## Instructions for Reproducibility:

+To set up the environment for this work, refer to the file *INSTALL.md*.

 1. Run all cells, in order, in *preprocess_data.ipynb*
 2. Run all cells, in order, in *transform_features.ipynb*
 3. Enter into either of the algorithm folders (*logistic_regression* or *random_forest*), and run all cells (in order) of the experiment you wish to reproduce.